People trapped, hospital damaged after Ian swamps SW Florida

 Ian dropped in strength by late Wednesday to Category 1 with 90 mph (144 kph) winds as it moved overland.
 Still, storm surges as high as 6 feet (2 meters) were expected on the opposite side of the state, in northeast Florida, on Thursday.

+A hurricane warning remained in effect north of Bonita Beach, about 31 miles (50 km) south of Fort Myers, to Anclote River including Tampa Bay and from Sebastian Inlet to the Flagler/Volusia county line.

+The center discontinued a hurricane warning between Bonita Beach and Chokoloskee.
+A tropical storm warning from Chokoloskee to Flamingo on the state’s southwest tip also was discontinued.

-And hurricane-force winds were expected across central Florida through early Thursday with widespread, catastrophic flooding likely, the Miami-based hurricane center said.
+Hurricane-force winds were expected across central Florida through early Thursday with widespread, catastrophic flooding likely, the hurricane center said.

 No deaths were reported in the United States from Ian by late Wednesday.
 But a boat carrying Cuban migrants sank Wednesday in stormy weather east of Key West.